-A traditional tale says he was playing bowls when the Spanish fleet were first noticed.
+A traditional tale says Drake was playing bowls when the Spanish fleet was first noticed.
 Sir Francis Drake is claimed to have said:

 ‘there’s still time to finish the game and defeat the Spanish.’

 However, this remains unsourced, though interestingly tide conditions that morning would have prevented him sailing from Plymouth, so waiting to evening probably would have happened.
 A sourced quote shows Drake’s assessment of the Spanish fleet, as the Armada approached.:

 “Coming up unto them, there has passed some cannon shot between some of our fleet and some of them, and so far as we perceive they are determined to sell their lives with blows. … This letter honorable good Lord, is sent in haste.
 The fleet of Spaniards is somewhat above a hundred sails, many great ships; but truly, I think not half of them men-of-war.
 Haste.”